Baltimore police investigating officer involved shooting

 Baltimore police are investigating a shooting involving police officers Thursday evening, according to the department.

-The Baltimore Police Department said Commissioner Michael Harrison is responding to a "police involve shooting" in the 2200 Block of E. Biddle Street.
+The Baltimore Police Department said Commissioner Michael Harrison is responding to a "police involved shooting" in the 2200 Block of E. Biddle Street.

 CLICK HERE TO GET THE FOX NEWS APP